This is the multi-page printable view of this section. Click here to print.

 Policies for secret detection

 Endor Labs comes with the following out-of-the-box finding policies to detect leaked secrets.
-See Finding Policies for details on on how to enable, disable, or edit out-of-the-box policies.
+See Finding Policies for details on how to enable, disable, or edit out-of-the-box policies.

 Note: The out-of-the-box secret policies can be deleted and re-created from the corresponding policy templates.
 See Policy templates for secret detection below.